makeplane/docs/src/pages/docker-compose.md

 In case of successful migration, it will be a silent exit without error.

-Now its time to restart v0.14.0 setup.
+Now it's time to restart v0.14.0 setup.